IMQS/uberlog/README.md

 # uberlog

-uberlog is a cross platform C++ logging system that is
+uberlog is a cross platform C++ logging system that is:

 1. Small
 2. Fast